How pricing works

 Worked example

-Bryn Mawr → Friends' Central, 7:45 AM drop-off, 3 families on route
+Bryn Mawr → Friends' Central, 7:45 AM drop-off, 3 students on route

 Direct drive: 14 min, 4.5 mi